rVnPower/PixivFE/README.md

 | ducks.party        | No          | https://pixivfe.ducks.party     |
 | perennialte.ch     | No          | https://pixiv.perennialte.ch    |

+For information on instance uptime, see the [PixivFE instance status page](https://stats.uptimerobot.com/FbEGewWlbX).

 [How to host a Pixiv image proxy](doc/Hosting-an-image-proxy-server-for-Pixiv.md)

 Hosted one yourself?
 Create a pull request to add it here!